 I’ve been to many professional conferences over the years.
 Usually, when you walk the halls you might hear a speaker talking in flat tones about some professional topic.
 If you looked in a room, you’d see rows of chairs or tables.

 You walk by conference rooms and hear loud thumping Latin drums or a pop/dance remix.
 The rooms were mostly open space, ready for movement and activity.

 The other big convention in at the Convention Center was a woodworking/construction convention.
 I can only imagine what those guys thought as they walked by conference rooms thumping with the rhythms of the latest hip-hop fusion class.

-We attended two keynote addresses, Darren Hardy (author of the ) for the main conference and Todd Durkin (author of Wow) for Blogfest.
+We attended two keynote addresses, Darren Hardy (author of the Compound Effect) for the main conference and Todd Durkin (author of ) for Blogfest.

 It is hard to beat a motivational speaker who is really great at what they do.
 It feeds directly into my love of the slightly cheesy motivational/ self-help genre.

 I totally drank the kool-aid at both of their speeches and walked away ready to conquer any challenge.